🎈 Welcome to the Marketplace — Explore and discover the ecosystem around DatoCMS, and share your own work with the community!

 Note: If your account uses the Free endpoint, replace the host with https://api-free.deepl.com.

-You do not need to expose /v2/glossaries through your proxy for the plugin to work — it only calls /v2/translate.
-Manage glossaries from your server/CLI, then paste the resulting IDs into the plugin settings.
+Manage glossaries from your server/CLI or the DeepL dashboard, then paste the resulting IDs into the plugin settings.

 Tips and Limitations